goodtomeetyou/GrinningSoul/README.md

 Follow the instructions below to build required binaries/libraries and convert an iOS app bundle.

 **PREREQUISITES**
-*   Decrypted iOS arm64 app bundle (**MAKE SURE YOUR APPLICATION IS TARGETING AT LEAST IOS 13 SINCE NEW DYLD FORMAT IS NOT IMPLEMENTED YET, IOS 14+ APPS ARE NOT SUPPORTED**)
+*   Decrypted iOS arm64 app bundle (**MAKE SURE YOUR APPLICATION IS TARGETING AT LEAST IOS 13 SINCE NEW DYLD INFO FORMAT IS NOT IMPLEMENTED YET, IOS 14+ APPS ARE NOT SUPPORTED**)
 *   Intel Mac with macOS 11 (Big Sur) up to macOS 15 (Sequoia)
 *   Xcode with the latest iOS SDK (recomended for test iOS 18.2)
 *   CMake and Make via Homebrew